 Few careers offer the kind of solidarity with coworkers and peers that exists within most police departments.
 Officers don't just protect and serve society.
 They have each other's backs as well in a way that's not required in other professions, often in life-or-death moments.

-Even in millennium with anti-police sentiments receiving a lot of press, police officers enjoy a certain public respect for putting their lives on the line every day.
+Even in the current climate with anti-police sentiments receiving a lot of press, police officers enjoy certain public respect for putting their lives on the line every day.

 Police Officers Are Problem Solvers

 Yes, you'll occasionally chase people, and you might be called upon to outsmart bad guys, but in the end, police work is all about problem-solving.